Glen-Sasek-PCC-Instructor/2025-06-22/Assignment-6.md

   * **Do not use any goto statements.
 You may not use any breaks, continue, or return statements inside any loops \- you are allowed to use breaks inside a switch statement.** Please check the coding guidelines in the [style guidelines](https://docs.google.com/document/d/1avQh7119eRLYZg2ctgeJ57eNRr-KgLr56h2eBxi9_dQ/edit?usp=sharing)

-  * **Use only concepts you have learned so far.**

-  * I have some Sample Runs below \- please check all of them to see how your program should behave.

   * Print a goodbye message.